ShengdingHu/OpenDelta/docs/source/notes/pluginunplug.md

-# Plug in and unplug a delta model.
+# Plug in and unplug a delta model